Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/README.rst

    kernel with -g; edit arch/x86/Makefile appropriately, then do a ``make clean``.
 You'll also need to enable CONFIG_PROC_FS (via ``make config``).

-   After you've rebooted with the new kernel, do ``gdb vmlinux /proc/kcore``.
+   After you've rebooted with the new kernel, do ``gdb vmlinaos /proc/kcore``.
    You can now use all the usual gdb commands.
 The command to look up the point where your system crashed is ``l *0xXXXXXXXX``.
 (Replace the XXXes with the EIP value.)